 Buy La Bella HRS-73 10-64 strings, if you are planning to use them on a 25.5 inches scale at standard tuning or on a 26.5 inches scale at whole step down tuning!

-As it’s a process of trying and finding the most usable strings, I have tuned my guitar a whole step down meaning from 7th string to 1st string: A-D-G-C-F-A-D.
+As it’s a process of trying and finding the most usable strings, I have tuned my guitar a whole step down meaning from the 7th string to the 1st string: A-D-G-C-F-A-D.

 As my VST amp, I have used the LePou Poulin LeXtac amp model with Ignite Amps NadIR impulse loader.

-I hope you have found this brief article useful for your quest to choosing the best 7 string guitar set!
+I hope you have found this brief article useful for your quest to choose the best 7-string guitar set!

 Thanks for visiting my blog and supporting me so far!
 I will hopefully see you in the next review here!